Site Overlay

 But I have never been prouder of myself.
 I have never felt more free, and happy to be out of the cycle of death and torture that happens behind closed doors every single day.
 I can’t save all of the animals, but I can stop supporting cruelty with my dollars and my actions.

-Our hunger for fish, shrimp, clams, lobster, octopus and other aquatic animals is causing extinction of species, and destruction of entire ecosystems under the sea.
-Why do we think it’s okay to totally deplete the ocean of all of these living creatures?
-We kill 3.6-6.3 billion aquatic animals EVERY DAY!
 And though many think of fish and other aquatic animals as these unfeeling beings that lack intelligence, this is just not true.
 Fish have nervous systems similar to birds and mammals.
 They can feel pain and are capable of learning.
 They can “be taught how to evade a trap and remember it a year later, and they can learn from each other, recognize other fish they’ve spent time with previously, know their place within fish social hierarchies and remember complex spatial maps of their surroundings.”
 (Page 86, This is Vegan Propaganda)

 How can I say I’m an environmentalist if I support these practices?
 How can I say I love nature, animals and the earth if I’m not willing to make changes that directly benefit these things?
 Is it fair to claim I’m too old to change, or that it’s too hard, or too inconvenient, that it’s too unpopular?
 I cannot say I care about the earth and at the same time just continue on eating animals and supporting with my dollars these destructive practices.

-Scientists say, “A VEGAN diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.”
+Scientists say, “A VEGAN diet is the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.”

 David Watson, who coined the term vegan in 1944 once said, “Veganism gives us all the opportunity to say what we stand for in life.”
 My new knowledge cannot be unlearned, unseen, or simply forgotten.
 I can no longer live in ignorant bliss.